Cooking Measurement Converter

 What should I double-check before trusting the answer?

-Volume-to-weight conversions are approximate because chopped, sifted, packed, and liquid ingredients can have different weights per cup.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Volume-to-weight conversions are approximate because chopped, sifted, packed, grated, melted, and liquid ingredients can have different weights per cup.
+Use a kitchen scale or source-specific ingredient data when baking accuracy, nutrition labels, or selling food depend on the number.
+Also check the source unit, target unit, format, decimal places, and selected mode because small input changes can change the result.

 What does density grams per cup mean?